DeanDodds/MilestoneProject2/README.md

 - Brown and black ball break counters counters not adding 1 each time
 - background image does not load on the live website
 - settings form required attribute not working
+- when the last colour balls display swapping players does not work

 # Credits